 Anti-Bacterial Properties One of turmeric’s longest uses is that of an anti-bacterial agent for small cuts and burns.
 Its anti-bacterial properties can also prevent infection.
 Turmeric can help reduce localized pain, speed up the healing process, and prevent scarring.

 Calms Psoriasis, Eczema, Rosacea, and Other Skin Diseases While the causes of these skin conditions are different, they each involve inflammation of the skin.
 Turmeric is an anti-inflammatory that also improves collagen production while fighting free radicals.
 Since it is a healing agent as well, dryness, rashes, swelling, irritation, etc can be repaired in the process.
 Curcumin has a natural anti-inflammatory action, which we now know can help treat the symptoms of psoriasis.

-Fades hyperpigmentation - Curcumin is to be able to affect melanin, which is the substance in skin responsible for pigmentation.
+Fades hyperpigmentation - Curcumin is to be able to affect melanin, which is the substance in the skin responsible for pigmentation.
 If you have melasma, you have too much melanin on your cheeks, chin, and forehead.
 Age spots are also created by too much melanin in one place.
 The curcumin in turmeric seems to block the activation of proteins that increase and regulate melanin production.
-In a 2009 study, researchers found that curcumin extract not only protected from UV rays, but also prevented the formation of pigmentation caused by UV radiation.
+In a 2009 study, researchers found that curcumin extract not only protected from UV rays but also prevented the formation of pigmentation caused by UV radiation.